Our story

 As a former MRI and CT Superintendent Radiographer, Barbara founded MRI Safety Matters® to host training events and to develop training materials for those who work in MRI.
 The events provide opportunities to learn from leading experts and foster collaboration between staff and industry partners alike.

-MRI Safety Matters® worked with a UK multi-professional group to help to create a not-for-profit online MRI safety programme based on the training requirements for all personnel associated with MRI equipment as set out in the Medicines and Healthcare Products Regulatory Agency (MHRA), Guidelines for Magnetic Resonance Imaging Equipment in Clinical Use document: https://www.gov.uk/government/publications/safety-guidelines-for-magnetic-resonance-imaging-equipment-in-clinical-use These modules can be found at elfh - MRI Safety.
+MRI Safety Matters® worked with a UK multi-professional group to help to create a not-for-profit online MRI safety programme based on the training requirements for all personnel associated with MRI equipment as set out in the Medicines and Healthcare Products Regulatory Agency (MHRA) Safety guidelines for magnetic resonance imaging equipment in clinical use.
+The MRI safety programme modules can be found via the NHS England elfh Hub.

-In 2019 MRI Safety Matters® was invited to bring Dr Kanal’s internationally respected MR Medical Director/MR Safety Officer (MRMD/MRSO) course to Europe.
-Following demand, Kanal’s 5th European MRMD/MRSO course will be held in London in June 2025.
+In 2018, MRI Safety Matters® hosted Dr Emanuel Kanal in Edinburgh for the “Spend the Day with Dr Kanal” event and was then subsequently invited to bring Kanal’s internationally respected MR Medical Director/MR Safety Officer (MRMD/MRSO) course to the UK/Europe.
+Kanal’s 1st European MRMD/MRSO course was held in London in 2019 and has been running there ever since.
+Following demand, Kanal’s 6th European MRMD/MRSO course will be held from the 1st to 3rd June 2026.

 Other projects